-3.8 The following restrictions apply:

-- i.
-The recording of proceedings must not begin until the macer calls 'court'.
-Recording must stop when the judge(s) leave(s) court. - ii.
+- 3.7 The following restrictions apply: - i.
+The recording of proceedings must not begin until the macer calls 'court'.Recording must stop when the judge(s) leave(s) court. - ii.
 Recording must only be of: submissions of a legal representative; exchanges between a legal representative and the court; the court giving judgment.
 In the event that evidence is led, the evidence must not be recorded unless approval has been given to record for the purpose of a documentary production. - iii.
 Conversations not addressed to the judge(s), including those between any of the following: a judge, macer, clerk of court, and other court officials; legal representatives; and legal representatives and clients, are not intentionally to be recorded and, in the event that they are, must not be broadcast. - iv.
-The media party must not record documents (including notebooks or notes) or electronically stored information (including notes displayed on PCs, laptops or tablet devices) being used by the judge(s), clerk, legal representative(s) or a party (parties) in a way which allows them to be read.
+The media party must not record documents (including notebooks or notes) or electronically stored information (including notes displayed on PCs, laptops or tablet devices) being used by the judge(s), clerk, legal representative(s) or a party (parties) in a way which allows them to be read. - v.
+The media party must not record photographs being used in court in such a way that allows the specific content of the photograph to be discernible to the viewer.

-- v.
-Any documentary productions, photographs, or any other exhibits shown publicly to the court may only be broadcast with the permission of the judge. - vi.
+- vi.
+The media party must not record or broadcast a recording of parties or members of the public, other than incidental, non-close, background shots of individuals. - vii.
 The media party must cease recording and/or broadcasting immediately on request from the presiding/chairing judge or any SCTS official acting on behalf of the judge.
-The media party must only resume recording or broadcasting when invited to do so by the presiding/chairing judge or an SCTS official acting on behalf of the judge. - vii.
-The media party must ensure that a delay of at least 60 seconds is built in to live transmission of the material to ensure that any disruption to proceedings from an unanticipated source is not broadcast live. - viii.
-If the broadcast is to be suspended during proceedings for breaks, lunch or for any other reason, the media party must indicate this by displaying a suitable image until the broadcast resumes.
+The media party must only resume recording or broadcasting when invited to do so by the presiding/chairing judge or an SCTS official acting on behalf of the judge. - viii.
+The media party must ensure that a delay is built in to the transmission of the material to ensure that any disruption to proceedings from an unanticipated source is not broadcast live. - ix.
+If the broadcast is to be suspended during proceedings for breaks, lunch or for any other reason, the media party must indicate this by displaying a suitable image until the broadcast resumes. - x.
+A broadcast must not breach any applicable reporting restrictions.